krauseannelize/python-notes/8-Loops-in-Python.md

     num += 1   # update variable by incrementing it by 1
     if num % 2 == 0:  # another condition evaluating if num is even
-        pass   # nothing will happen if the num is even print(num)   # code that executes if num is uneven, smaller than 6
+        pass   # nothing will happen if the num is even print(num)   # code that executes if num is smaller than 3

 # output:
 # 1